 Gettysburg College has adopted an Emergency Operations Plan (EOP) that establishes policies, procedures, and an organizational hierarchy for response to emergencies on campus.
 The Plan outlines incident priorities, campus organization and the role and operation of Gettysburg College personnel during an emergency.
 Emergency operations planning at Gettysburg College means preventing, preparing for, responding to, and recovering from all emergencies that could affect the College and local Gettysburg Borough communities.
 Emergency preparedness at Gettysburg College is managed by the Gettysburg Emergency Management (GEM) Team.
-The complete plan is available on the College's website at: https://www.gettysburg.edu/offices/campus-safety/emergency-preparedness/ (Gettysburg College login required).
 The emergency response and evacuation protocols and procedures outlined within this Annual Report are reflective for both on-campus and non-campus buildings, facilities, and residence halls.